charlesll/ModelisationGeochimie/README.md

 - numpy
 - pandas
 - emcee
+- pymc3
 - corner
 - uncertainties

 Install that on your computer with this command in the terminal (Linux/MacOS, search Google for Windows as I don't know this OS):

-'pip install matplotlib scipy numpy pandas emcee corner uncertainties'
+'pip install -r requirements.txt'

 # Running on Binder